Here’s the deal on a homemade spider mite killer on plants!

-There are also predatory mites that snack on the spider mites making them an effective way to kill spider mites.
+There are also predatory mites that snack on the spider mites, making them an effective way to eliminate them.

 Boost Overall Plant Health

-Stressed plants or plants uncared for often have a higher chance of spider mite infestation.
+Stressed or infested plants often have a higher chance of spider mite infestation.

 During dry and hot conditions, the spider mites are thirsty and cause more plant damage.

-Make sure plants are well watered and have all the nutrients they require.
-Plants should receive optimal light and soils should drain well.
+Make sure plants are well watered and have all the nutrients they need.
+Plants should receive optimal light, and soils should drain well.

 The Red Spider Mite And Spider Mites

-Both red spider mites and spider mites live on the undersides of leaves where they feed.
+Both red spider mites and spider mites live and feed on the undersides of leaves.

 Most Common Species

-The red spider mite is commonly found in greenhouses and temperate zones.
+The red spider mite is often found in greenhouses and temperate zones.

 Two Kinds Of Red Spider Mites

-The European red mite is common on apple trees while the Southern red spider mite is found on a much wider variety of plants.
+The European red mite is common on apple trees.
+The Southern red spider mite is found on a much wider variety of plants.

 The red spider mite attacks most food crops and vegetables.
-They feed on the leaves, sucking all the contents out cell by cell leaving little scars or pale spots on the plants that host them:
+They feed on the leaves, sucking all the contents out cell by cell.
+They leave little scars or pale spots on the plants that host them:

 - Ornamental plants such as colocasia (elephant ears plant) and roses

-The quick life cycle of the red spider mite makes them more difficult to control compared to the more common spider mite.
+The quick life cycle of the red spider mite makes them more challenging to control.

-Adult females can live for two to four weeks laying thousands of eggs in their lifespan.
+Adult females can live for two to four weeks, laying thousands of eggs in their lifespan on leaves and stems.

-This accelerated reproductive rate helps red spider mites adapt quickly and resist pesticides.
+The accelerated reproduction rate helps mites adapt fast and resist chemical pesticides.